WASdev/sample.SpringBootWebsocket/README.md

 ### DispatcherServlet Setup

-We're almost done with the code changes!
-The last step (as hinted above) is to tie our configuration files in with the application context.
+We now need to tie our configuration files in with the application context.
 To do this, add the following code to your `Application` class:

 ```
 import org.springframework.web.context.support.AnnotationConfigWebApplicationContext;